 STATERA MENTORSHIP | South Texas CHAPTER

-The South Texas Chapter of Statera Mentorship, which is based in Houston, was created in the fall of 2018.
-It was founded by Christine Jugueta, who also serves as Regional Coordinator.
-The chapter is currently preparing to launch Class I in July 2019.
-To sign up for Class I, please choose either MENTOR or MENTEE below.
+Statera Mentorship: South Texas, which is based in Houston, was created in the fall of 2018.
+It was founded by Christine Jugueta, who also serves as one of the Regional Coordinators.
+The chapter is currently in its first cycle of pairings and sign-ups are now closed.
+To sign up for the next class, stay tuned.
 If you have any questions, please contact our National Co-Directors at firstname.lastname@example.org.

 Christine spent over 10 years exploring various aspects of spirituality, religion and community service at organizations like Andover Newton Theological School, the Boston Theological Institute, Deep Yoga School of Healing Arts, the Inayati Order, Rising Tide International and the Episcopal Diocese of Massachusetts.
 She has also served as an advisor, instructor, music director, sound healer, dancer, ceremonialist and interfaith minister working with the LA Chapter of the Parliament of World Religions and several yoga studios and church communities across the country.
 Deeply committed to honoring her indigenous heritage in the Philippines, Christine is also a member of the Center for Babaylan Studies and has served as a director for various cultural events promoting Filipino indigenous wisdom.